askming/askming.github.io/README.md

-## Person website project
+## Personal website

-Learning to use Jekyll, building functionalities little by little.
+Built on Jekyll.